usernamecheckout/SVD-Recommender/README.md

 You can find Top_N, Prediction, Online and Offline version of the SVD based recommender system here.

 Even I fine tuned the system based on my experience and some related publications.
-The performance is still below the expectation for the following dataset.
+The performance was still below the expectation for the following dataset.
 SVD is not a pervasive solution for recommendation system.

 [Dataset](http://goldberg.berkeley.edu/jester-data/): jester-data-1.zip : (3.9MB) Data from 24,983 users who have rated 36 or more jokes, a matrix with dimensions 24983 X 101.
 (You need convert the dataset to .mat file to run the code)